bfleming-ciena/aws-alfred/README.md

 Searches EC2 instances.
 Type anything.
 All instance properties will be searched.

+## Requirements
+Uses the python boto module.
+You only need python, or at least should.
+All required python modules should be present in the workflow.
+No need to install them.

+However you need to have the following file.

+~/.boto

+[Credentials]
+aws_access_key_id=[Yours]
+aws_secret_access_key=[Yours]

 ## The Workflow Itself
 1) Create a new command by creating a new keyword with arg, and change it to bash script.
 Here is an example.